-This briefing from the House of Commons library examines some of the controversy about the Green Belt in England and how policy towards the Green Belt might change.Jump to full report >>
+This briefing from the House of Commons library examines some of the controversy about the Green Belt in England and how policy towards the Green Belt has been reflected in the updating of the National Planning Policy Framework in July 2018. .Jump to full report >>

 The question of whether the Green Belt is working well, which is often tied up with questions of how to meet the need for housing, can prove contentious.
 Some commentators argue that the protections afforded by the Green Belt are too weak, and inappropriate development can encroach on the Green Belt, while others argue that the protections are too strong, and get in the way of building sufficient housing and so limit economic growth.

 The Select Committee on Communities and Local Government published a report on the operation of the National Planning Policy Framework (NPPF) in December 2014.
 The committee concluded that there had been inappropriate development and local authorities should be encouraged to review their Green Belts:

 The 2010 Natural England and CPRE report, Green Belts: A greener future, concluded Green Belt policy was “highly effective” in its principal purpose, but called for “more ambition” to further enhance the Green Belt protection for future generations.
 Paul Cheshire, Professor Emeritus of Economic Geography, LSE, has argued that building on the least attractive and lowest amenity parts of greenbelts could solve housing supply and affordability problems.
 The Organisation for Economic Co-operation and Development (OECD) has also criticised the Green Belt system for being an obstacle to house building.